-Classroom Teacher - Dojo or email
+Classroom Teacher - EMAIL

 Your child's classroom/homeroom teacher should always be the first point of contact for questions regarding grades, homework, behavior, etc. They are the staff members with your child each day and work in conjunction with administration to create the syllabi, lesson plans, grading policies, etc.